kousai1/finance-tools/README.md

 About
 =====
-Finance tools is a loose collection of finance-related MATLAB scripts and functions.
+Finance Tools is a loose collection of finance-related MATLAB scripts and functions.
 Its primary objectives are:

 1. To provide investors with a set of command-line tools that may be used